 Pull Up Bar Selection Check List

-- Indoor or outdoor? – The first consideration would be whether you need to use the pull up bar specifically indoor or in a garage or yard.
+- Indoor or outdoor? – The first consideration would be whether you need to use the pull-up bar specifically indoors or in a garage or yard.
 If you plan to use a piece of equipment in the back yard, quality of materials and rust resistance are paramount.
-Otherwise you may get away with cheaper materials for indoor use only.
+Otherwise, you may get away with cheaper materials for indoor use only.

-- Are you on rental or a property owner? – This is a important, as some door-frame or doorway pull up bars may scuff the painting or cause more serious damage if the bar was not properly installed.
-Wall mounted pull up bars always need drilling by default and if you plan to use brackets and screws through the door frame for heavy duty workouts, make sure to ask your landlord first.
+- Are you on rental or a property owner? – This is important, as some door-frame or doorway pull-up bars may scuff the painting or cause more serious damage if the bar was not properly installed.
+Wall-mounted pull-up bars always need drilling by default and if you plan to use brackets and screws through the door frame for heavy-duty workouts, make sure to ask your landlord first.

-- Space – Only you know how much space you have in the house, garage or backyard.
+- Space – Only you know how much space you have in the house, garage, or backyard.
 Check out size and specs carefully before making a decision.
-For small spaces, doorway and door-frame pull up bars are king.
-For garages and back yards you also have the options of wall mounted bars or workout stations.
+For small spaces, doorway and door-frame pull-up bars are kings.
+For garages and back yards you also have the options of wall-mounted bars or workout stations.

 - Budget – Once you know what kind of pull up bar or station you need, you can narrow it down to your own pockets.
 There are plenty of choices even within a narrow price range, as the market is flooded with pull up bars, hence choose the one offering the best value, that is decent quality for the price, perhaps spending a tiny bit more if that offers more reliability in the long run.

 - Manufacturer reputation and customer service – Not all companies are the same.
 Some offer dedicated attention to their customers, others somewhat less.
 Some offer good warranty arrangements, others not so much.
 Read through the lines and see what other customers have to say about their choices.